 Ancient Greek offers a demanding and very highly respected GCSE.
 The influence of the Greeks on our modern world is almost limitless: science, drama, philosophy, history, democracy, architecture and art are but a few of the areas which the ancient Greeks either invented or developed hugely.
 The GCSE course offers a window onto these ideas through the study of their language and some of their literature, a literature of almost unparalleled impact.
-Most pupils come to Greek, having previously started Latin, but this is not essential: it has been studied very successfully by non-Latinists.
+MoGCSE - Ancient History (9-1) - J198 (from 2017) - OCRst pupils come to Greek, having previously started Latin, but this is not essential: it has been studied very successfully by non-Latinists.